lpurgitoryl/FRDM-K64F-CurtainOpener/README.md

 - 9V Battery
 - Wires (Dupont male/male and male/female)
 - Some string, fishing line, or wire (for pulley system)
 - Foam Core Board and Hot Glue.
-(This is optional, but I cut and hotglued the foam core to create a seperation between the two diffent pulley strings and a housing)
+(This is optional, but I cut and hotglued the foam core to create a seperation between the two different pulley strings and a housing)
 ## Wiring

 Motor driver general wiring schematic.